-When it comes to strengthening exercises for the hamstrings, there some great exercises out there, and there are some terrible exercises out there.
+When it comes to strengthening exercises for the hamstrings, there are some great exercises out there, and there are some terrible exercises out there.
 Do you know which ones to perform and which to avoid?
 Most hamstring injuries occur during the late-swing phase of gait, as the hamstrings eccentrically contract to help slow down the leg.
 Any strengthening that can be done in an eccentric manner can help prevent injury.

 Straight-leg deadlifts/Goodmornings (BEST)